 Two-Thirds of Americans are Missing Advanced Directives from Estate Planning Document

 According to Forbes Magazine, only one-third of Americans have a living will despite the document being highly recommended by both healthcare and legal professionals.
 A lack of a living will can cause confusion when it comes to your end-of-life wishes, and your wishes may not be followed.

-If your estate plan is missing a living will, call Lewis Kuhn Swan PC at 719-694-3000 to schedule a consultation at our Colorado Springs or Denver offices.
+If your estate plan is missing a living will, call Leventhal Lewis at 719-694-3000 to schedule a consultation at our Colorado Springs or Denver offices.
 We serve the Colorado Springs and Denver metropolitan areas as well as the communities of Castle Rock, Pueblo, and surrounding areas of Colorado.

 What Does a Living Will Cover?

 A living will allows you to document when life-sustaining procedures should be withdrawn, including the refusal of food and water through tubes, in cases where an injury, illness, or disease is terminal.

 A living will can also contain a “do not resuscitate” order and provide directives for after-death wishes such as cremation or burial.
 Colorado's Medical Orders for Scope of Treatment ("MOST") form includes both a living will and, if applicable, a do not resuscitate order.
 The forms is not just a directive but a doctor's order.
 Despite its name, a living will does not cover inheritance, asset division, or similar considerations.
 These desires are recorded in different legal documents drawn up in a last will and testament or a trust by your estate planning lawyer.

 A living will is an advance directive that removes confusion should you become terminally ill and incapable of advocating for yourself.
 Other types of advanced directives include:

 - Medical power of attorney, authorizing your agent to make healthcare decisions on your behalf should you become incapacitated